top of page

 • Brown rice: A whole grain, high in fiber, and slow to digest.

-• Sweet potatoes: A great source of vitamins and complex carbs.
+• Sweet potatoes: A fantastic source of vitamins and complex carbs.

-• Oats: Rich in fiber and slow-digesting carbs, they are perfect for breakfast.
+• Oats: Rich in fiber; they provide slow-digesting carbs, making them ideal for breakfast.

-• Quinoa: A complete protein with high fiber content.
+• Quinoa: A complete protein source with high fiber content.

 • Beans and lentils: Packed with fiber, protein, and complex carbs.